Flexible monthly business insurance

-Continuing our celebration of International Women’s Day (IWD) 2020, this third article in our series puts the focus on gender gap-closing around the world – what exciting initiatives do other countries have for supporting female entrepreneurs?
-With an eye on this year’s #EachforEqual theme, here’s what’s putting the wind beneath women’s wings across the globe.
+In celebration of International Women’s Day (IWD), we're putting the focus on gender gap-closing around the world – what exciting initiatives do other countries have for supporting female entrepreneurs?

 Getting the conditions right